hibeekaey/open-source-project-generator/docs/EXAMPLES.md

 5. **Keep configurations in version control** for team consistency
 6. **Use verbose logging** when troubleshooting issues

-These examples demonstrate the flexibility and power of the Open Source Template Generator for various project types and development workflows.
+These examples demonstrate the flexibility and power of the Open Source Project Generator for various project types and development workflows.